-Solid 18kt Gold necklace pendant set with .72cttw of GH color SI clarity diamonds
+Solid 18kt Gold necklace pendant set with .72cttw of GH color SI clarity diamonds and Enamel

 Includes 18″ 18kt Gold Chain